 People associate Lawang Sewu, one of the famous landmarks in Semarang, with horror stories.
 The urban myth says that the historical building is haunted.
 Located at Jalan Pemuda, Semarang, in front of a hero monument call Tugu Muda.
 The three-story building, along with the surrounding area, was a witness to a long and perilous history.

-Lawang Sewu is built by the Dutch in 1907.
-The Dutch have used this building as its central office for East Indies Railway Company.
-During the World War II, Lawang Sewu later occupies by the Japanese.
-As their transportation headquarters.
-Its basement converts into torture rooms and a prison.
+Lawang Sewu is built by the Dutch in 1907 and used the building as its central office for the East Indies Railway Company.
+During World War II, Lawang Sewu later occupies by the Japanese.
+Besides utilizing it as the transportation headquarters, the basement was converted into torture rooms and a prison.

-In 1945, the building was a scene for a bloody battle.
-Lawang Sewu begins to get its haunting reputation.
-After decades of neglect, Semarang government rebrand Lawang Sewu.
-Precisely in 2011 as a tourist destination.
+Later in 1945, the building was a witness to the unpleasant scene of a bloody battle.
+The building begins to get its haunting reputation.
+After the war over, and after decades of neglect, the Semarang government rebrand Lawang Sewu.
+And 2011 marks the beginning of it, as it becomes a tourist destination.

 A series of work and renovation has been done to eliminate its former horror reputation.
-And making it a hub for cultural activities.
+Besides renovation, it becomes a hub for cultural activities.
 A portion of the building also serves as a museum, the Indonesian Railway system.

 The Dutch Architecture in Central Java

 Lawang Sewu is an architectural masterpiece.
-Their art deco style combines Dutch colonial architecture with a tropical practicality.
+Blasting the art deco style combines with the Dutch architecture with tropical practicality.
 Doors and large windows line up on its high wall rooms.
-Design specifically to circulate a good air flow.
-Particularly during the hot climate.
-This structure inspires its name, that means a thousand of doors in Javanese.
+It specifically helps to circulate a good airflow, particularly through the summer.

 Reminisce Of The Past

-The beautiful architecture of Lawang Sewu witnesses plenty of dark history.
+The beautiful building witnesses plenty of dark history.
 Imagine a group of soldiers go and about between Lawang Sewu’s high roof corridor.
 Prepare for the battle.
 During the five-days “Battle of Semarang” in 1945, the Sewu building is a site where bodies fall.

 Many soldiers captured and prisoners executed.
 Visit Lawang Sewu on 14 October.
-At this date every year, Lawang Sewu host a theatrical show to commemorate this battle.
+At this date every year, Lawang Sewu hosts a theatrical show to commemorate this battle.

-Trace back the history of trains in Indonesia since the Dutch era to present days at Lawang Sewu.
-Before the wars, Sewu was an office for a railway company.
-Many types of equipment from that era remained.
+Traceback the history of trains in Indonesia from the Dutch era to the present days.
+Before the wars, Lawang Sewu was an office for a railway company.
+Many pieces of equipment from that era remained here.
 It includes a large collection of typewriters and calculating machines.

 At the front yard, a steam train locomotive is on display.
-The first railway line in Indonesia was built in Semarang.
+Besides, the first railway line in Indonesia was built in Semarang as well.
 Learn a number of ancient stations in Indonesia.
-There are pictures of trains, railways, and the constructions of Lawang Sewu itself.
+There are old pictures of trains, railways, and constructions of the building too.

 Lawang Sewu Railway Museum also keeps a collection of old train’s spare parts and tools.
 To get more in-depth information, visit the library and the archive room.